How Often Should I Clean my Email List?

 When should I verify my list?

 You now know how often you should verify your list and how to do it, but what is the best time to do it?
-The answer here is simple: as close to the send out of your campaign as possible!
+The answer here is simple: as close to the start of your campaign as possible!

 As emails tend to expire over time, a list verified two weeks ago, today might result in few hard bounces.
 That is why the recommended time of list cleaning is up to 72 hours prior to the send out.

-A quick recap about the risks of not keeping your email lists clean
+A quick recap of the risks of not keeping your email lists clean

-We appreciate that most of you understand the benefits of keeping all of your emails lists clean and now also how often to clean your email list, but for those of you who have stumbled into this article and don’t—well, here’s our quick recap, just for you.
+We appreciate that most of you understand the benefits of keeping all of your email lists clean and know also how often to clean your email list, but for those of you who have stumbled into this article and don’t—well, here’s our quick recap, just for you.

 As an email marketer, your primary goal is to make sure your campaigns land in the inboxes they’re intended for.
 A list that isn’t clean and healthy creates so many issues that can affect that.